Rxshi2003/lernify/README.md

 For any inquiries or feedback, please reach out to:

-Name: Your Name
+Name: rushikesh chaudhari
-Email: your.email@example.com
+Email: rushikeshc2003@gmail.com
 GitHub: Rxshi2003